-WEATHER CONTROL SETTINGS HOT WEATHER AND VEHICLE INTERIOR IS VERY HOT Open the windows, start the vehicle, press the CC button to turn recirculate off.
+WEATHER CONTROL SETTINGS HOT WEATHER AND VEHICLE INTERIOR IS VERY HOT Open the windows, start the vehicle, press the 🚖 button to turn recirculate off.
 Set the Fan control to the high position (full clockwise).
 Press the A/C button.
-Set the Mode control at or between $\overrightarrow{r}$ and $\overrightarrow{r}$ .
+Set the Mode control at or between 💋 and 📆.
 Set the temperature control to full cool.
-After the hot air is pushed from the vehicle press the CC button to turn recirculate on and roll up the windows.
-Once you are comfortable, press the CC button to turn recirculate off and adjust the temperature control for comfort.
-Press the CCD button to turn recirculate off.
-If it's sunny, set the Mode control at or near it's cloudy or dark, set the Mode control at or near COOL OR COLD HUMID CONDITIONS Press the control turn recirculate off.
-If it's sunny, set the Mode control at or between in and it then turn the air conditioning on.
-If it's cloudy or dark, set the Mode control at or near in and turn the air conditioning on.
-If the windows begin to fog, set Mode control at or between in and it.
-COLD DRY CONDITIONS Set the Mode control at or near .
-If it is sunny, you may want more upper air.
-In this case, set the Mode control at or between .
-In this case, set the Mode control at or between .
-In very cold weather, if you need extra heat at the windshield, set the Mode control at or near the .
+After the hot air is pushed from the vehicle press the 😩 button to turn recirculate on and roll up the windows.
+Once you are comfortable, press the 😩 button to turn recirculate off and adjust the temperature control for comfort.
+WARM WEATHER Press the 🚖 button to turn recirculate off.
+If it's sunny, set the Mode control at or near 💋 and turn the air conditioning on.
+If it's cloudy or dark, set the Mode control at or near 📆.
+COOL OR COLD HUMID CONDITIONS Press the button to turn recirculate off.
+If it's sunny, set the Mode control at or between and turn the air conditioning on.
+If it's cloudy or dark, set the Mode control at or near and turn the air conditioning on.
+If the windows begin to fog, set Mode control at or between and COLD DRY CONDITIONS Set the Mode control at or near